neshdev/gre/README.md

 ## Common types of Conclusions

-Most conclusions can be discetely partitioned into the below types.
+Most conclusions can be discreetly partitioned into the below types.

 1. Comparison Conclusion
     A comparison conclusion will compare two things against each other or will compare something with itself.

 2. Causation Conclusion

-    A caustaion conclusion will talk about causes and effects.
+    A causation conclusion will talk about causes and effects.

     An easy way to invalidate a causation conclusion is to provide an alternate explanation.